We want you to understand what you’ve gotten yourself into.

 By 10 am, the sanctuary was filled.
 (Curiosity produced a great turnout.)
 As the service closed with the inevitable “Saints Go Marching In” the experiment was gauged a major success.
 The congregation enjoyed opportunities to sing favorite hymns, accompanied by the choir, organ, and jazz band.

 The musicians were stunned.
 They realized they actually sounded like they knew what they were doing.
 With the boost from the choir and organist, satisfaction approaching “a thrill” washed over them.
 A one-time gig, the first of what has become hundreds, delivered an unexpected inspirational and religious experience.

-45 years and thousands of performances later, here we are.
-During those 4-1/2 decades, four splinter groups spun off from the original and found their own success.
+Decades and thousands of performances later, here we are.
+We’re still playing “The Happiest Music on Earth,” complemented by four splinter groups who spun off from the original NRB and found their own success.

-Dave’s goal — yep, he is still the leader, ‘cuz no one else would accept the job is to have all 16 available as CDs and for downloading by the end of the year.
-Each is being “remastered” by one of the best talents known.
+Dave’s goal — yep, he is still the leader, ‘cuz no one else will accept the job — is to have all 16 available as CDs and for downloading.
+Each is being digitally remastered by one of the best talents known.
 The sound of the new versions surpasses the originals.
-However, the old corny jokes, banter, and thoroughly enjoyable great times by the musicians come roaring through.
+However, the old corny jokes, banter, and thoroughly talented musicians still shine.